It's a good day to be an MEI Pharma Inc. (MEIP) shareholder - The Dwinnex

-As of close of business last night, MEI Pharma Inc.’s stock clocked out at $0.34, up 4.39% from its previous closing price of $0.33.
-In other words, the price has increased by $+0.0145 from its previous closing price.
-On the day, 866195 shares were traded.
-MEIP stock price reached its highest trading level at $0.3600 during the session, while it also had its lowest trading level at $0.3328.
+As of close of business last night, MEI Pharma Inc.’s stock clocked out at $0.39, down -3.20% from its previous closing price of $0.40.
+In other words, the price has decreased by -$0.0129 from its previous closing price.
+On the day, 1787940 shares were traded.
+MEIP stock price reached its highest trading level at $0.4100 during the session, while it also had its lowest trading level at $0.3612.

 Top 5 Cheap Stocks to Own Right Now